carl24k/fight-churn/readme_files/ide.md

 1. CHURN_DB  : the name of the database for your churn analysis schemas (step 1.2.1 above)
 1. CHURN_DB_USER : the user name to login to the database
 1. CHURN_DB_PASS : the password to login to the database
+1. CHURN_OUT_DIR : the location of a directory where you want to write program output

 After setting these, your environment variable dialog should look something like this: